f3d-app/f3d/doc/user/07-COMMANDS.md

 `take_minimal_screenshot [filename]`: A specific command to [take a minimal screenshot](04-INTERACTIONS.md#taking-screenshots).
 If filename is not specified, rely on the `--screenshot-filename` CLI option. eg: `take_screenshot path/to/file.png`.

 `add_files [path/to/file1] [path/to/file2]`: A specific command to add files to the scene according to the current grouping logic.
-Take one or more files as arguments.
+Takes one or more files as arguments.
 eg: `add_files /path/to/dragon.vtu`.

 `set_hdri [path/to/hdri]`: A specific command to set and use an HDRI image.
-Take a HDRI file as an argument.
+Takes a HDRI file as an argument.
 eg: `set_hdri /path/to/file.hdr`.

-`add_files_or_set_hdri [path/to/file1] [path/to/file2]`: A specific command that will process each files and either, `set_hdri` if the provided file uses a recognised HDR extension or `add_files` otherwise.
-Take one or more files as arguments.
+`add_files_or_set_hdri [path/to/file1] [path/to/file2]`: A specific command that processes each file and uses either `set_hdri` if the provided file uses a recognised HDR extension, or `add_files` otherwise.
+Takes one or more files as arguments.
 eg: `add_files_or_set_hdri /path/to/dragon.vtu /path/to/file.hdr`.

 `remove_current_file_group`: A specific command to remove current file group and load the next file group if any.
 No argument.

 `remove_file_groups`: A specific command to remove all files.
 No argument.

-`open_file_dialog`: A specific command to open a file dialog to selected a file to load.
+`open_file_dialog`: A specific command to open a file dialog to select a file to load.
 No argument.

 `save_statefile [filename]`: A specific command to save the current state into a statefile, including all file groups (also the ones not currently loaded).
 If filename is not specified, rely on the `--statefile-filename` CLI option, or a default filename when it is empty too.
 Use `-` for the standard output. eg: `save_statefile path/to/state.json`.